Praise

 — Thomas Alexander Hughes, Professor of History and Dean of Academics, School of Advanced Air and Space Studies, and author of Admiral Bill Halsey and Overlord

-Craig Nelson has written a brilliantly researched and compellingly written story of the American home front at war.
+Craig Nelson has written a brilliantly researched and compellingly-written story of the American home front at war.
 The book inspires as it instructs.

 — Laurence Leamer, author of Capote’s Women

-In this study of FDR’s brilliance before and during World War II, Nelson proves he is the master of mixing startling political concepts (FDR began preparing America for victory in World War II in the mid-1930s) with captivating close-up vignettes (“Ambassador of Good Will” Harpo Marx smuggling papers out of Moscow in his socks; Ernest Hemingway— drunk and clutching a hand grenade— searching the North Atlantic for Nazi submarines).
+In this study of FDR’s brilliance before and during World War II, Nelson proves he is the master of mixing startling political concepts (FDR began preparing America for victory in World War II in the mid-1930s) with captivating close-up vignettes (“Good Will Ambassador” Harpo Marx smuggling papers out of Moscow in his socks; Ernest Hemingway— drunk and clutching a hand grenade— searching the North Atlantic for Nazi submarines).

 Each page of this book crackles with an historian’s insight, a scientist’s research, a writer’s confidence, and a storyteller’s charm.

-— Jim DeFilippi, author of The Mules of Monte Cassino and Forty Steps to Old Sparky
+— Jim DeFilippi, author of The Mules of Monte Cassino

 Gifted storyteller Craig Nelson weaves together the fascinating backgrounds of the men and women – some famous, most lesser known – who built the machine that defeated Germany and Japan.
 These heroes (along with a few villains) creatively met the challenges laid down by a president who “took his stand against the advice of some of this country’s best minds” and whose “foresight saved us all.”